HimanchalChandra/Object-Detection-with-Voice-Feedback-YOLO-v3-and-gTTS/README.md

 <br>
 <br>

-Object Detection is a field of Computer Vi s ion that detects instances of semantic objects in images/videos (by creating bounding boxes around them in our case).
+Object Detection is a field of Computer Vision that detects instances of semantic objects in images/videos (by creating bounding boxes around them in our case).
 We can then convert the annotated text into voice responses and give the basic positions of the objects in the person/camera’s view.

 <br>